-The Library’s Office of Scholarly Communication Services helps scholars use, create, and publish scholarship in ways that promote its dissemination, accessibility, and impact—while also helping researchers navigate a changing scholarly publishing landscape.
+The UC Berkeley Library Office of Scholarly Communication Services (OSCS) helps scholars navigate the shifting publishing, intellectual property, and information policy landscapes in ways that promote research dissemination, accessibility, and impact.

 We can help you with all your scholarly communication and publishing questions and needs.
 Do you have questions about scholarship, open access publishing, scholarly impact, copyright, licensing, and more?
 We are here for you!

 - Copyright in research, publishing & teaching